HMS Northumberland (1866): Construction and service

 She was anchored at Funchal, Madeira, on Christmas Day 1872, when a storm parted her anchor chain and the ship drifted onto the ram bow of the ironclad Hercules.
 Northumberland was seriously damaged below the waterline, with one compartment flooded, though she was able to steam to Malta for repairs.

 While her half-sister Minotaur, normally flagship of the Channel Squadron, was refitting in 1873–75, Agincourt, normally the flagship of the fleet second-in-command, replaced her as flagship and Northumberland became flagship of the second-in-command until Minotaur's return to duty.
 She served as the flagship for Rear Admirals George Hancock and Lord John Hay.
 Northumberland received her own refit and rearmament from 1875 to 1879 and rejoined the Channel Squadron upon its completion.
 The ship was paid off in 1885 for another refit and became the flagship of Vice Admirals Sir William Hewett and John Baird, successive commanders of the Channel Squadron, upon her completion in 1887.

 Northumberland was assigned to the 1st Reserve Squadron at the Isle of Portland in 1890–91 and then at Devonport from 1891 to 1898.
-She was hulked in 1898 as a stokers' training ship at the Nore and renamed Acheron on 1 January 1904.
-From 1909 to 1927 the ship served as a coal hulk at Invergordon, renamed C.8 in 1909 and then C.68 in 1926.
-The ship was sold in 1927, but was then resold and renamed as Stedmound for service at Dakar until she was scrapped in 1935.
+She was hulked in 1898 as a stokers' training ship at the Nore, and renamed Acheron on 1 January 1904.

+She struck her pennant on 31 March 1910, following the transfer of the second-class stokers berthed in her to Chatham Naval Barracks, and thereafter served as a coal hulk at Invergordon, initially designated C.8, she was renamed C.68 in 1926.
+The ship was sold in 1927, but was resold and renamed as Stedmound for service at Dakar until she was scrapped in 1935.